eMetaboHUB/Forum-DiseasesChem/README.md

 * * *
 The same process can be done for pubChem compounds.
+**But when we want to filter the PubChem Compound RDF we must use all the CID, even if they failed to append litterature !!**

 ## Ontology

 The differents RDF stores and RDFS/OWL Schema can be dowload in: